A Jedi's Fight - A Star Wars Fan Fiction Story

 Almost immediately she got an answer.

-'Keep the submersible in the river mouth, Leia, stay away from the walls.'
+'Keep the submersible outside the river mouth, Leia, stay away from the walls on the inside.'

 Inside the residence Wedge turned to Liane and Yarmod who were caught in a fierce lightsaber duel.
 For a moment he watched.